Palfore/Monitor-Setup-Helper/README.md

 		[Monitor 1] - dp_out -> [Monitor 2] - dp_out -> ... -> [Monitor n (mst-off)]
-	2) Since a monitor can daisy chain dp and mdp inputs, and since chains can pass through a monitor that has its input source set to a non-daisy-chain capable source, there is an ambiguity as to which of those two sources gets passed along.
-I assume DP has priority over mDP.
+	2) Since a monitor can daisy chain dp and mdp inputs, and since chains can pass through a monitor that has its input source set to a non-daisy-chain capable source, there is an ambiguity as to which of those two sources gets passed through.
+I assume DP has priority over mdp.

 # Limitations:
 	1) The Dell Display Manager (DDM.exe) can only affect monitors that are displaying the device executing it.
 Eg: If display2 is showing a mac, and display1 is showing a windows pc, the windows pc would be unable to automatically affect the mac display (display2).

-	   Futhermore, this software is (unfortunately) unavailable for macOS AND only available for dell monitors.
+	   Furthermore, this software is (unfortunately) unavailable for macOS AND only available for dell monitors.
 It's possible that other monitors have a similar software that can be added (easily) as an extension.
 	2) Devices are unrealistically not limited to the number of monitors they can